Laurentia: Formation and breakup of Rodinia

 Laurentia was formed in a tectonically active world.
-The subduction under the southeast margin of the continent is thought to have contributed to the formation of the major supercontinent Rodinia.
-According to the South West U.S. and East Antarctica or SWEAT hypothesis, Laurentia became the core of the supercontinent.
-It was rotated approximately 90 degrees clockwise compared with its modern orientation, with East Antarctica and Australia to north (what is now the west), Siberia to the east (present north), Baltica and Amazonia to the south (present east), and Congo to the southwest (present southeast).
+The subduction under the southeast margin of the continent is thought to have contributed to the formation of Rodinia.
+According to the Southwest U.S. and East Antarctica or SWEAT hypothesis, Laurentia became the core of the supercontinent.
+It was rotated approximately 90 degrees clockwise compared with its modern orientation, with East Antarctica and Australia to the north (what is now the west), Siberia to the east (present north), Baltica and Amazonia to the south (present east), and Congo to the southwest (present southeast).
 The Grenville orogen extended along the entire southwest (present southeast) margin of Laurentia, where it had collided with Congo, Amazonia, and Baltica.
-Laurentia lay along equator.
+Laurentia lay along the equator.

 Recent evidence suggests that South America and Africa never quite joined to Rodinia, though they were located very close to it.
-Newer reconstructions place Laurentia closer to its present-day orientation, with East Antarctica and Australia to the west, South China to the northwest, Baltica to the east, and Amazonia and Rio Plata to south.
+Newer reconstructions place Laurentia closer to its present-day orientation, with East Antarctica and Australia to the west, South China to the northwest, Baltica to the east, and Amazonia and Rio de la Plata to the south.

-The breakup of Rodinia began by 780 Mya, when numerous mafic dike swarms were emplaced in western Laurentia.
+The breakup of Rodinia began by 780 Ma, when numerous mafic dike swarms were emplaced in western Laurentia.
 Early stages of rifting produced the Belt Supergroup, which is over 12 km thick.
-By 750 Mya the breakup was mostly complete, and the small supercontinent of Gondwana (composed of most of today's southern continents) had rotated away from Laurentia, which was left isolated near the equator.
+By 750 Ma the breakup was mostly complete, and Gondwana (composed of most of today's southern continents) had rotated away from Laurentia, which was left isolated near the equator.
 The breakup of Rodinia may have triggered an episode of severe ice ages (the Snowball Earth hypothesis.)